apache/trafficcontrol/infrastructure/ansible/roles/traffic_portal/README.md

 Refer to the defaults/main.yml for most information.

 tp_version: This is an optional string that can be provided to specify a particular version of Traffic Portal to install.
 It should be something like `3.0.0-10063.5db80eca.el7`.
-The absense of this variable entails automatically using the latest version available to yum at the time of initial installation.
+The absence of this variable entails automatically using the latest version available to yum at the time of initial installation.

 tp_properties_template: An optional dictionary to merge into/atop the default traffic_portal_properties.json file